ravendb/docs/version_2_5/docs/client-api/partial-document-updates.markdown

 {CODE scriptedpatching1@ClientApi/PartialDocumentUpdates.cs /}

+Of course, `ScriptedPatchRequest` allows you to use any arbitrary JavaScript functionality like for-loops.
+Additionally there are a few custom methods available that you can use in your scripts:

+#### Remove
-`ScriptedPatchRequest` also provides an easy way to remove items from an array:
+An easy way to remove items from an array:

-{CODE scriptedpatching2@ClientApi/PartialDocumentUpdates.cs /}
+{CODE scriptedpatching_remove@ClientApi/PartialDocumentUpdates.cs /}

+#### RemoveWhere

-Often, you don't simply want to remove items from arrays but remove them conditionally instead.
-Even this can be done easily using `ScriptedPatchRequest`:
+Often, you don't simply want to remove items from arrays but remove them conditionally instead:

+{CODE scriptedpatching_remove_where@ClientApi/PartialDocumentUpdates.cs /}

+#### Map

+It is used to modify the collection of elements:

+{CODE scriptedpatching_map@ClientApi/PartialDocumentUpdates.cs /}

+#### LoadDocument

+It allows to load a separate document and update a current document based on it's values:

+{CODE scriptedpatching_load@ClientApi/PartialDocumentUpdates.cs /}

+#### PutDocument

+By using this you can even create a new document or update an another existing one:

+{CODE scriptedpatching_put@ClientApi/PartialDocumentUpdates.cs /}

+The following parameters are passed to this method (according to the order):

+* key of a document
+	* you can specify just a prefix e.g. 'Titles/'
+	* if `null` is provided then a database will create it as GUID
+* document body as JSON
+* metadata as JSON (optionally)
+	* if you specify 'etag' property here then it will do the check to ensure that it matches an Etag of an updated document (if not `ConcurrencyException` will be thrown)

+#### trim

+A small but very helpful helper:

-{CODE scriptedpatching3@ClientApi/PartialDocumentUpdates.cs /}
+{CODE scriptedpatching_trim@ClientApi/PartialDocumentUpdates.cs /}

-Of course, `ScriptedPatchRequest` allows you to use any arbitrary JavaScript functionality like for-loops as well.

-### ScriptedPatch debugging
+#### output

-The syntax of the scripted patch allows you to retrieve debug information from a script execution.
-To do that use `output` method inside the script body and next get the _Debug_ array of the returned result:
+It allows to retrieve debug information from a script execution.
+In order to extract this info, get the _Debug_ array of the returned result:

 {CODE scriptedpatching_debug@ClientApi/PartialDocumentUpdates.cs /}

+#### lodash.js

+You can also take advantage of any function from [Lo-Dash](http://lodash.com/) library which is included into Raven script engine by default.
+Example with <em>forEach</em> usage:

+{CODE scriptedpatching_lodash@ClientApi/PartialDocumentUpdates.cs /}

-### Concurrency
+### Script limitations

-If we wanted to we could run several batch operations in parallel, but we will not be able to set which one will end first.
+Raven limits the number of statements in a script to execute.
+By default it is 10.000 steps, you can control it by using _Raven/MaxStepsForScript_ setting.

+Additionally you can change a value of a setting _Raven/AdditionalStepsForScriptBasedOnDocumentSize_ that allows to perform a few additional steps calculated as <em>sizeOfDocument * specifiedValue</em> (default is 5).

+We also limit a recursion to 50 calls.